-Illicit drugs and alcohol are dangerous because they are addictive both physically and psychologically.
-Memphis Theological Seminary prohibits the possession, use or distribution of alcohol and illegal drugs by students and employees on the property (including Founders' Hall, Cumberland Hall, Hilliard Hall, Brown Shannon Hall, grounds and parking lots) or as any part of the seminary's social functions.
-Communion wine may be used in chapel services with prior notification to the President.
-Employees or students must notify the President or the VPAA/Dean of any observed violation within five days of the offense.
+MTS prohibits the possession, use or distribution of alcohol and illegal drugs by students on seminary property (including but not limited to Founders Hall, Cumberland Hall, Hilliard Hall, Brown Shannon Hall, Student and Guest Housing, Maintenance Office Facilities, campus grounds, and parking lots) or as any part of the seminary's social functions.
+Communion wine may be used in chapel services with prior approval of the President.
+Students are to notify the MTS President or Dean/Vice President of Academic Affairs within five (5) days of any observed violation of this policy.